Flowtally

 When a label fails at the door.

-A failed or non-compliant label is flagged as an exception with its picture.
-The evidence assembles itself at the door.
+Flowtally checks label compliance on every read.
+A label that reads but does not comply is flagged as an exception with its picture, assembled at the door.

 Common questions from the dock.